wp-plugins/yelp-widget-pro/readme.txt

 == Description ==

 **Yelp Widget Pro Premium**

 **[Upgrade to Yelp Widget Pro Premium](http://wordimpress.com/wordpress-plugin-development/yelp-widget-pro/)**

 *Yelp Widget Pro* allows you to easily display Yelp profiles for any business on your website or blog using an intuitive and easily configurable widget.
-User of Yelp Widget Pro are able to display any business name, rating, review count, and profile image in any WordPress sidebar.
-Display one or many listings by search term and location supported using the *Search method*.
-Use multiple widgets within the same or separate sidebars.
+Yelp Widget Pro users are able to display business names, ratings, review counts and profile images in any WordPress sidebar.
+Customize the widget to display one or many listings from Yelp based on location.

+This widget supports for Yelp v2.0's Search and Business API methods.
+Yelp Widget Pro allows for multiple widgets within the same or separate sidebars.
+No coding knowledge required.

- This plugin is actively supported and developed.
+Yelp Widget Pro is actively supported and developed.
 The open source version is available for free to the WordPress community.
 For additional options and priority support please consider [upgrading to Yelp Widget Pro Premium](http://wordimpress.com/wordpress-plugin-development/yelp-widget-pro/).
 If you like this plugin please [rate it on WordPress.org](http://wordpress.org/support/view/plugin-reviews/yelp-widget-pro/).

 = Features =